nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `help`

+> Help document will pop up and you can look for the necessary information regarding each command
-> Help is also shown if you enter an incorrect command e.g. `abcd`
+> Assistance also be provided if you enter an incorrect command e.g. `abcd`

 <br>
 [](@@author A0139749L)